How much can you lose selling a house as-is In Texas

 1. Identify Your Target Audience: Focus on buyers interested in fixer-uppers and investment properties, especially in Texas.
 Knowing your audience helps craft the right message.

 2. Highlight Unique Selling Points: Stress benefits like great location or potential return on investment.
-If the property is in a desirable Texas area, make that a key point.
+Make that a key point if the property is in a desirable Texas area.

 How much do you risk losing selling a house as-is In Texas